amcali/project-online-order/README.md

 - Displaying 'cart is empty' on cart page if there are no items in the shopping cart.
 - Close down account - This enables users who do not wish to have an active account to close it.
 - Favourites list - This would enable users to be able to immediately add their favourite choices of menu items, or a history order to be immediately recalled by the user and re-ordered.
 This function will assist customers who have their usual order to save the time they would take to create their shopping cart from start.
-- Create a timing feature which informs user if they are able to order depending on the business hours of Sofia's Pizza.
+- Create a timing validator as to when the user is eligible to place an order, which relies on the operation hours of Sofia's Pizza.